How to Clean a Bedroom: Quick and Easy Guide

 Breaking the Task Into Smaller Parts

-General-sounding tasks like “clean surfaces” and “clean the bed” can still sound overwhelming.
+General-sounding chores like “clean surfaces” and “clean the bed” can still sound overwhelming.
 As such, you can break it into smaller steps and focus on one small task at a time.

 Or, if you want to vacuum or sweep the floors, break it down as follows: